WhySoBad/hyprland-preview-share-picker/README.md

 #
 # relative paths are resolved relative to the location of the config file
 stylesheets: []
+# default page selected when the picker is opened
+default_page: windows

 window:
   # height of the application window